Domlur inscriptions and hero stones: Transliteration of the text

-Domlur 1409CE Nagappa Dandanayaka's Chokkanatha Temple Donation Inscription
+4. Nagappa Dandanayaka's Donation inscription - temple wall - 1409CE

-It is a Kannada inscription of the 15th century written during the rule of the King Devaraya II of the Karnataka Empire.
-The inscription precisely mentions the date of the donation being made as "śakhavaruṣa sāvirada mūnnūṟa mūvattanĕya virodhi saṃvatsarada cayitra sudda5so" which is 21 Mar 1409CE in the Julian calendar.
+This hero stone bears a Kannada inscription of the 15th century, written during the rule of King Devaraya II of the Karnataka Empire.
+The inscription mentions the date of the donation being made as "śakhavaruṣa sāvirada mūnnūṟa mūvattanĕya virodhi saṃvatsarada cayitra sudda5so" which is 21 Mar 1409CE in the Julian calendar.

-It is a donatory inscription to the deity Chokkanathaswamy by a Nagappa Danayaka whose donation of revenue acquired from a multitude of taxes in Karadiyahalli (not traceable today, There is a possibility that this is Kodihalli which neighbours Domlur today).
-It mentions Domlur as Domanuru which belonged to the administrative unit of Yelahanka Naadu, one of the administrative units under the Karnataka Empire, Yelahanka Naadu was part of Kelekunda-300 which was in turn part of the bigger administrative unit Gangavaadi-96000.The purpose of this donation was to support the temple's daily pooja rituals and ceremonial offerings.
+This inscription is a donatory inscription to the deity Chokkanathaswamy by a Nagappa Danayaka, whose donation was of revenue acquired from a multitude of taxes in Karadiyahalli.
+(A place with this name is not traceable, although it is possible that it refers to Kodihalli, which neighbours Domlur today).
+The inscription names Domlur as Domanuru which belonged to Yelahanka Naadu, one of the administrative units under the Karnataka Empire.
+Yelahanka Naadu was part of Kelekunda-300, which was in turn part of the bigger administrative unit Gangavaadi-96000.
+The purpose of the donation was to support the temple's daily pooja rituals and ceremonial offerings.